The Conservative Organizational Entrepreneur

 It can survey candidates on its issues, report the survey results to its mass-based membership, and lead its members to thank candidates who are right on its issues and to communicate vigorously with candidates who are not right on its issues.
 Certainly it’s easier to persuade candidates to adopt your position before an election than afterward.

 A well-run grassroots lobby can force a politician to give them his vote or his seat.
 Thus, it can help make democracy work.
 Educated and activated voters can persuade an elected official that there’s a close relationship between his legislative votes and his political survival.
 Politicians pay attention when their personal futures are at stake.
 Aroused voters can cleanse a legislature in subsequent elections.

 Running an effective grassroots lobby is the supreme test of skills for an organizational entrepreneur.
 Few can do it well.
 But there’s more opportunity for major new groups of this type than any other.

-PACs can help recruit candidates and can have disproportionate impact on nomination contests.
+PACs can help recruit candidates and can have a disproportionate impact on nomination contests.
 Political party committees can encourage candidates to run, but their rules usually prevent them from having much impact on who is nominated.
-You can't elect good candidates unless they are recruited and nominated.
+You can’t elect good candidates unless they are recruited and nominated.

 It’s harder to raise money for PACs than for any other category of group.
 But a few new, heavyweight conservative PACs could work wonders in the nomination and election process.

 Mike Farris of Virginia started a conservative PAC, The Madison Project, which used the same “bundling” process as the liberal PAC, EMILY’s List.
 He convinced many donors to agree in advance to write checks to candidates he recommends.
 The Susan B. Anthony List and the Club for Growth are other good conservative examples.
 Other organizational entrepreneurs could follow this model.